nspilman/the-bahblag-gatsby/src/pages/blog/2019-03-09-porto-3-days-of-exploring-and-wine-tasting.md

 # The Food

 Food in Porto was quite good, and we quickly found our favorite restaurants to frequent.
-The first restaurant was Cafe Conga, a ridiculously cheap and inpretentious eatery that served greasy almost-fast-food.
+The first restaurant was Cafe Conga, a ridiculously cheap and unpretentious eatery that served greasy almost-fast-food.

 ![](/img/porto/foodCafeConga.jpg)